The Robinhood app is one of the hottest investment apps in the United States right now.

 $0 Account Minimum: Open an account with as little as $1.
 There is no minimum deposit required to get started.

-Promotion: New Wealthsimple Trade clients get a $25 cash bonus after depositing and trading at least $100 in stocks within their first 45 days.
+Promotion: New Wealthsimple Trade clients get a $50 cash bonus after depositing and trading at least $150 worth of stocks or ETFs within their first 45 days.

-The company also offers a cash account that pays interest on your balance.
+Wealthsimple also offers an automated managed investing service through its robo-advisor platform, and a savings account that pays interest on your balance.

 Where Wealthsimple Trade Falls Short